baotonglu/dex/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 make -j
 cp ../script/restartMemc.sh .
-cp ../script/run.sh .
-cp ../script/run_other.sh .
+cp ../script/run*.sh .
 ```

 ## Running benchmark
-1. configure ../memcached.conf, where the 1st line is memcached IP, the 2nd is memcached port
+1. configure ./memcached.conf, where the 1st line is memcached IP, the 2nd is memcached port
 2. For each run, first run `./restartMemc.sh` to initialize the memcached server
-3. In each server, execute `sudo ./newbench/`
+3. In one server, execute `sudo ./run.sh`
+4. In remaining servers, execute `sudo ./run_other.sh`